 Markku Ojala / EPA

-Nokia CEO Stephen Elop addresses the media after the announcement that Microsoft would buy Nokia's mobile phone arm during a press conference in Espoo, Finland, on Tuesday Sept.
+Former chief executive officer of Nokia Stephen Elop addresses the media after Microsoft bought Nokia's mobile phone arm during a press conference in Espoo, Finland, on Tuesday, Sept.
 3.

 The man who could be Microsoft’s next CEO doesn’t shy away from a challenge.